Singapore ONE Pass: The Gateway for Global Founders & Professionals

 Renewal is not automatic; you must satisfy one of your route’s renewal criteria.

-• Salary Route: Either continue to meet or average SGD 30,000/month over your Singapore tenure, or
+• In the salary route, either continue to meet or average SGD 30,000/month over your Singapore tenure, or

 • Operate a Singapore business employing ≥ 5 locals earning ≥ SGD 5,000/month.

-MOM also runs annual notification exercises: you’ll need to report your income, business/employment activities, and contributions Failure to meaningfully contribute or long economic inactivity can lead to revocation.
+MOM also runs annual notification exercises.
+For this, you’ll need to report your income, business/employment activities, and contributions.
+Failure to meaningfully contribute or long-term economic inactivity can lead to revocation.

 One of the most substantial advantages of ONE Pass is the ability to legally incorporate and run a Singapore company through Singapore company incorporation, under the same visa.